Are you wondering how your behaviour during pregnancy affects your baby?

 Physically, they are growing in a more acidic and toxic environment due to the high levels of cortisol that will be circulating your system.
 This can impact their growth and lead to a number of health challenges.

 There is a lot of evidence that shows that stressed and anxious mothers are more likely to give birth to babies with eczema, asthma and hayfever and allergies.
+My mum was super stressed when she was pregnant with me and I had all three of those things!
+(I still do)

 5. What you think